 Reported by Gulf News Health

-- More than 70 per cent of serious burn cases in the UAE involve children, labourers and housemaids, burn centre doctors have said, calling for strict fire safety measures.
+- More than 70 percent of serious burn cases in the UAE involve children, laborers, and housemaids, burn center doctors have said, calling for strict fire safety measures.

 - In the first half of 2012, Mafraq Hospital received 425 burn cases of which nearly half were of children below 12.

-- Rashid Hospital more than 80 per cent of burn cases are of labourers and housemaids.
+- In Rashid Hospital there is more than 80 percent of burn cases are of laborers and housemaids.